A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

-vulpea-journal brings the power of daily journaling to your vulpea-based note system.
+vulpea-journal brings the power of journaling to your vulpea-based note system.
 Think of it as org-journal rebuilt from the ground up for vulpea, with a modern reactive UI.

 Key features: